 Where to Keep Your Bike at GO Stations

-Visit the page for your station to see if it offers bicycle storage.
+Visit the page for your station to see if it offers bicycle storage or bike share.
 Some stations even have bike lockers.

 Some stations also offer reserved bicycle parking, letting you rent a space in an enclosed bike storage area for a 1-year period.